dewdgi/wheel-emulator-windows/logics.md

 1. **Creation** — `hid::HidDevice::Initialize()` ensures ConfigFS is mounted, removes incomplete gadget remnants, writes the Logitech G29 descriptor/strings/config, and links `functions/hid.usb0` into `configs/c.1`.
 2. **Binding** — The detected UDC is written to `/sys/kernel/config/usb_gadget/g29wheel/UDC`. `/dev/hidg0` opens in non-blocking mode.
-3. **Reuse** — Subsequent launches reuse the existing gadget directory/VIP/serial.
-Only `/dev/hidg0` and helper threads restart.
+3. **Reuse** — Normal shutdown removes the gadget tree, so most runs rebuild it from scratch; if a crash leaves remnants, the next launch reuses whatever is there before refreshing it.
-4. **Manual teardown** — Run:
+4. **Manual teardown** — Usually unnecessary because shutdown already unbinds/deletes the gadget.
+If a crashed process left debris, run:
    ```bash
    echo '' | sudo tee /sys/kernel/config/usb_gadget/g29wheel/UDC
    sudo rm -rf /sys/kernel/config/usb_gadget/g29wheel
    ```
-   Use only when switching gadget stacks; the emulator intentionally leaves the gadget intact.
+   Use only when switching gadget stacks or recovering from a failed run.

 ---